SourLemonJuice/archlinux-modern-install/README.md

 It won't setup or install secure boot stuff.

 The network manager is pure **NetworkManager**, no systemd-networkd or other middleware will be used.\
 The randomized mac address will be enabled, and won't send hostname via DHCP by default.
-When disconnected, will send a DHCP release signal.
+When disconnected, will send a DHCP release signal.\
+The DNS client is **systemd-resolved**.

 The time synchronized service is **chrony** rather then **systemd-timesyncd**.